kubernetes/cloud-provider-openstack/docs/using-cinder-csi-plugin.md

 /dev/vdb        2.0G   27M  1.97G   1% /var/lib/www/html
 ```
 ## Inline Volumes
 This feature allows CSI volumes to be directly embedded in the Pod specification instead of a PersistentVolume.
 Volumes specified in this way are ephemeral and do not persist across Pod restarts.
-To use this feature `--feature-gates=CSIInlineVolume=true` needs to be enabled.
-Until Kubernetes v1.15 CSI Driver can be operated in one mode only either `persistent` or `ephermeral`. please check the example yaml[TODO: ADD link] for volume attributes.
-Currently only volume `capacity` can be specified
+As of Kubernetes v1.16 this feature is beta so enabled by default.
+To enable this feature for CSI Driver, `volumeLifecycleModes` needs to be specified in [CSIDriver](https://github.com/kubernetes/cloud-provider-openstack/blob/master/manifests/cinder-csi-plugin/csi-cinder-driver.yaml) object.
+The driver can run in `Persistent` mode, `Ephemeral` or in both modes. `podInfoOnMount` must be `true` to use this feature.

 Example:
-1. Deploy CSI Driver with mode `ephermeral`, modify `manifests/cinder-csi-plugin/cinder-csi-nodeplugin.yaml`.
+1. Deploy CSI Driver, in default yamls both modes are enabled.
 ```
 $ kubectl create -f manifests/cinder-csi-plugin/
 ```